A poststamp from the state of Maryland, with illustrations showing some of the state's best-known landmarks

 Courtesy of Point Modular Homes

 The values of the company are trust, quality, and transparency.
-Its website informs you of modular home pricing so you can budget accordingly, and the Point Modular home-building process is also clearly outlined.
+Its website gives you details of the company’s modular home pricing so you can budget accordingly, and the Point Modular homebuilding process is also clearly outlined.

 That process entails obtaining a site for the building, selecting a floor plan, budgeting, and building.